 - A minimum of 80 hours of CPE/CLP (see our Continuing Professional Education (CPE) Guide for details).

 Application Process & Fees:

-If you’re interested in the CFCM certification program, complete and submit your application along with:
+If you’re interested in the CFCM certification program, complete and submit your online application along with:

 - Your college/university transcripts or written waiver request.